 Farm Services 1300 838 700

-The COVID-19 situation is a rapidly evolving one.
-We are monitoring and assessing developments and will continue to update our clients on the measures we are required to have in place.
-As always, we are here to help and thank you for your understanding and cooperation as we work through the issues we are faced with.
+We are keeping up with the latest COVID-19 news and will continue to update our clients on the measures we are required to have in place.
+As always, we are here to help and thank you for your understanding and cooperation.

 For clients and their families that may be at risk of COVID-19 infection and are in quarantine or those who are sick with symptoms of COVID-19 (temperature >38°C, cough, shortness of breath, sore throat, runny nose and fatigue) it is important to avoid direct contact with others as per the Victorian Government’s self-isolation guidelines.